tnicolaysen-aqua/tethys/docs/tutorials/map_layout/data_prep.rst

 The ``geopandas`` library is a powerful library for interacting with spatial data in various formats.
 Note that the main logic that performs the reprojection is contained on a single line.
 The GeoJSON file is read into memory, reprojected, and then written back out to a new GeoJSON file.

-8. Save and close this file
+7. Save and close this file.

-7. Open the Anaconda Prompt application

-8. Create and activate the reproject environment
+8. Open your computer's terminal and enter the following commands to create and activate the reproject environment.

 .. code-block:: bash